List of Rolling Stone Brasil 100 Greatest Brazilian Music Records

 The 100 greatest Brazilian music records list was chosen by voting held by the Rolling Stone Brasil magazine published in October 2007.

-Election
+Voting

 The choice of the "100 greatest" was based on the sum of votes of 60 scholars, producers and Brazilian music journalists.
 Each of the voters chose 20 albums, in no order of preference, which according to Rolling Stone, should be based on criteria like "intrinsical artistic value and historical importance, that is, how much the album influenced other artists."